pozen/cond/README.md

 ```

-You can use it as a rule engine for condition check, normally the Cond is a config data from configure file or DB.
+You can use it as a rule engine for condition check, normally the Cond is a config data from configure file OR DB OR API query.

-** How to use? **
+**How to use?**

 ```
 import (
 	"fmt"